List of The Shield characters: Shane Vendrell

-Shane is a police detective who has been heavily involved in the dealings of Vic Mackey's Strike Team, since its formation.
+Shane is a police detective who has been heavily involved in the dealings of Vic Mackey's Strike Team since its formation.
 He starts out as Vic's best friend and Lem's long-time good friend, but falls out with them multiple times during the course of the series.
 In season 3, Shane marries Mara Sewell and has a son, Jackson.
 Shane reveals in season 1 that he originally comes from Atlanta, Georgia.
 He reveals to Lem in season 5 that Mara is pregnant with the couple's second child.

 Terry Crowley's murder

 When Terry Crowley—an undercover informant sent by the Justice Department to expose corruption in the Strike Team—was murdered by Vic, Shane was the only witness.
-The other two members of the Strike Team were unaware that it was Vic, not the drug dealer Two-Time, who had murdered Terry until season 6, when Shane had compiled a list of all their crimes to use as blackmail against Vic.
-Ronnie Gardocki angrily confronted Shane about the list, it implicated him, and it was at that time that Shane told him about Vic's murdering Terry.
+The other two members of the Strike Team were unaware that it was Vic, not the drug dealer Two-Time, who had murdered Terry, until season 6, when Shane had compiled a list of all their crimes to use as blackmail against Vic.
+Ronnie Gardocki angrily confronted Shane about the list; it implicated him, and it was at that time that Shane told him about Vic's murdering Terry.
 Curtis Lemansky had suspicions about Vic's murdering Terry, which Vic denied, until his struggle with Vic in season 5 when Lem disconnected the wire Kavanaugh forced him to wear and learned the truth from Vic.
 Early in season 1, Shane was clearly distressed about what he and Vic had done.
 This was most evident at Terry's funeral, where Shane was visibly shaken by seeing Terry's mother.
 As time passed, he was seemingly able to move past it and accepted the murder as having been necessary.
 When Vic expressed regret about the murder in season 5, it was Shane who reassured him that he had done it to protect the team.

 Racism and recklessness

 Shane has behaved in a racist manner throughout the show as he has used derogatory comments like "nigger", "darkie", "wetback", and "beaner" multiple times.
 Shane also drove away a potential protégé of Vic named Tavon Garris due to their personal differences.
 Shane also had very friendly relationships with several minority officers, as well as a sexual relationship with a black teenage girl.
-Walton Goggins said in an interview that he didn't agree with or enjoy saying Shane's bigoted views; coincidentally or not, Shane was less vocal in his prejudices in the latter years of the series.
+Walton Goggins said in an interview that he did not agree with or enjoy saying Shane's bigoted views; coincidentally or not, Shane was less vocal in his prejudices in the latter years of the series.